MouinAlmasoodi/Tortuosity/README.md

 #  Getting Started
 openFOAM needs to be installed first.
 This work is developed under OpenFOAM-v1706.
 More information regarding openFOAM can be found on https://openfoam.com/releases
+Paraview needs to be also installed to visculise tortuosity data
+More information about ParaView can be found here https://www.paraview.org/

 #  Files Description
 **U and P**: include boundary condition assumptions and values for pressure and velocity.